nasa/openmct/API.md

 Open MCT is packaged along with a few general-purpose plugins:

+* `openmct.plugins.CouchDB` is an adapter for using CouchDB for persistence of user-created objects.
+This is a constructor that takes the URL for the CouchDB database as a parameter, e.g.
+  `openmct.install(new openmct.plugins.CouchDB('http://localhost:5984/openmct'))`
+* `openmct.plugins.Elasticsearch` is an adapter for using Elasticsearch for persistence of user-created objects.
+This is a constructor that takes the URL for the Elasticsearch instance as a parameter, e.g.
+  `openmct.install(new openmct.plugins.CouchDB('http://localhost:9200'))`.
+  Domain objects will be indexed at `/mct/domain_object`.
+* `openmct.plugins.espresso` and `openmct.plugins.snow` are two different
+  themes (dark and light) available for Open MCT.
+Note that at least one of these themes must be installed for Open MCT to appear correctly.
 * `openmct.plugins.localStorage` provides persistence of user-created
   objects in browser-local storage.
 This is particularly useful in development environments.
 * `openmct.plugins.myItems` adds a top-level folder named "My Items" when the application is first started, providing a place for a user to store created items.
+* `openmct.plugins.utcTimeSystem` provides support for using the time conductor with UTC time.

 Generally, you will want to either install these plugins, or install different plugins that provide persistence and an initial folder